 On this page

-The Keeping Safe: Child Protection Curriculum (KS:CPC) is a respectful relationships and child safety curriculum for children and young people from age 3 to year 12.
+The Keeping Safe: Child Protection Curriculum (KS:CPC) is a child safety and respectful relationships curriculum for children and young people from age 3 to year 12.

 The KS:CPC provides age and developmentally appropriate strategies to help children and young people keep themselves safe.
 It has gained a world class reputation due to its depth of content, breadth of learning, contemporary nature, and the requirement for explicit training.